Fill out service authorization forms

 - CPT Code

-- Current Procedural Terminology codes are standardized numeric codes used to identify and bill specific medical, surgical, or therapeutic services.
-On these forms, CPT codes specify exactly which ABA or behavioral health services are being requested.
+- Current Procedural Terminology codes are five-digit numeric sequences used to identify and bill specific medical, surgical, and diagnostic services.

 - DMAS